bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 ```

 We use Kotlin data classes to represent Santa and ChristmasGifts.
 For the gifts we give them a random horizontal position and put them at the top of the game screen.
 The `create` method is run after LibGDX is loaded and ensures that we can safely access LibGDX-specific stuff inside it.
-We don't need that for our data objects so we simply place them as private variables and ignore `create` for now.
+We don't need that for our data objects so we just place them as private variables and ignore `create` for now.

 The next part is to make our game interactive.
-Luckily input-handling with LibGDX is very easy.
+Luckily input-handling with LibGDX is easy.

 ```kotlin
  private fun handleInput() {